rajatninawe/ASK-Admin/README.md

-## Angular Starter Kit for Firebase Webapp
+## Angular Starter Kit for Firebase Web App

-`git clone https://github.com/rajatninawe/ASK-Admin.git cd my-project npm install ng serve`

 After that,\
 Create a Firebase project and register your app.\